iclr-blogposts/iclr-blogposts.github.io/_pages/2023-submissions.md

     try directly visiting `<your website url>/2023/about`.*
 5. Create a new folder in the `assets` folder.
 Name it after your repository name.
 6. You may then add your blogpost in the `_posts` folder.
 You must place any accompanying pictures, HTML figures, or other such data in the folder you created in Step 5.
+Refer to the [provided example]().
-Refrain from adding any identifying information.
+7. Refrain from adding any identifying information.

 **Should you edit ANY files other than `_config.yml`, your new post inside the `_posts` directory, and your new folder inside the `assets` directory, your pull requests will automatically be ignored.**